MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Final-Chapter.md

 relay on a device that can replace a wireless router so that data stays with the users."

+Note: Unavailable in Devuan.
+Hopefully this will be fixed in the future.

 **Debian HamRadio**:

 "The goal of Debian Hamradio is to support the needs of radio amateurs in